rastapasta/foodsharing/README.md

   * Sending/Success indicator on Profile scene

 * Baskets
+  * List of your (currently only) own baskets
+  * Scene to view basket with creator, info, map
+  * Buttons to either message user or directly call phone
+  * Image of basket
-  * Scene to create new basket
+  * Scene to create new basket with all information
   * Dynamic form to enter details, time frame and desired way of contact
   * Camera button -> Camera scene to take picture
-  * Display of taken picture
+  * Display of taken picture (currently *not* uploaded)
   * Mini map with marker at currently choosen location
   * Tap on mini map -> Location picker scene with current location preselected
+  * Possibility to set marker on current location

 * Camera
   * Permission management - prompting on first use